Neighborhood-Grid/CubeNet/README.md

 ## ❒ Gridpoints — Multi dimensional sort for point clouds

 `Gridpoints` maps unstructured **point clouds** to structured grids through a **bijective transformation**: one point, one cell, no overlap, fully invertible.
-It replaces and enhances the squarenet project with a faster sorting algorithm.
+It replaces and enhances the squarenet project with a more powerfull sorting algorithm.

 Take raw point cloud `P(N, D)`
 → find a grid shape and an index permutation `order` such that Pgrid = P[order].reshape(*gridshape, D)